zen planner reviews · 2026

 How does Zen Planner rate on G2 and Capterra?

 Zen Planner consistently rates well in aggregate (4.0-4.4 star ranges typical) — strongly positive from its core CrossFit and martial arts customer base.
-The aggregate hides the segment-fit issue: reviews from boutique class-based studio operators are more mixed, citing scope mismatch and pricing complexity.
+The aggregate hides the segment-fit issue: reviews from boutique class-based studio operators are more mixed, citing a poor fit for boutique studios and pricing complexity.
 Read reviews filtered to your studio shape rather than aggregate when evaluating fit.